Part of an ongoing series of 5e (2014) Rules notes. See the end of the post for notes on 5.5e (2024) rules.

 Cones are not 90° angles

 So that’s the main thing to remember.
-It was a mistake we made in our first game, and an easy one to because that’s how some other systems do it (like 3.5e and Pathfinder).
+It was a mistake our group made in our first game, and an easy one to because that’s how some other systems do it (like 3.5e and Pathfinder).
 But not 5e.

-When playing on a battle map (if you are doing Theater of the Mind, then just do what the GM says), cones are defined as:
+When playing on a battle map (if you are doing Theater of the Mind, then just do what the GM says), here are rules for cones:

 - The width of the cone equals the range from that corner.
 So the first five feet (square) the cone is one square wide.
 At two squares away, the cone is two squares wide.
 At three squares (the classic 15-foot cone), the cone is three squares wide.
 Etc.